Skip to content

 11. Data Breach Incidents

-To report a suspected security incident: security@worksafety.io
+To report a suspected incident: security@worksafety.io

-12. Consent and Notice
+12. Consent and Notice on Data Entry

 13. Client Responsibilities